 USS Wisconsin - Green

 - When first introduced into service during World War II, the barrel life was 290 ESR, the lower of the two values given above.
 At that time, Smokeless Powder Diphenylamine (SPD) was the standard propellant.
 HC rounds at 2,690 fps (820 mps) were 0.43 ESR and at 1,900 fps (579 mps) were 0.03 ESR.
 The Target rounds at 1,800 fps (549 mps) were 0.08 ESR.
-Following World War II, a cooler-burning formulation of SPD was adopted and this prolonged barrel life to about the second value given above.
+Some unspecified improvements raised liner life to 350 ESR by the start of the Korean War.
 In the 1967 and 1980s deployments, the use of "Swedish Additive" (titanium dioxide and wax) greatly reduced barrel wear.
 It has been estimated that four AP shells fired using this additive approximated the wear of a single AP shell fired without the additive (0.26 ESR) and that HC rounds fired with the additive caused even less wear (0.11 ESR).
+The "Swedish Additive" was issued in a packet that was inserted between two of the propellant bags.
 Later developments during the 1980s deployment led to putting a polyurethane jacket over the powder bags, which reduced the wear still further.
 This jacket is simply a sheet of foam with a fabric border around the ends that is tied to the powder bag.
 When the jacket burns during firing, a protective layer forms over the surface of the liner which greatly reduces gaseous erosion.
-This wear reduction program was so successful that liner life can no longer be rated in terms of ESR, as it is no longer the limiting factor.
-Instead, the liner life is now rated in terms of Fatigue Equivalent Rounds (FER), which is the mechanical fatigue life expressed in terms of the number of mechanical cycles.
-The 16"/50 (40.6 cm) Mark 7 is now rated at having a liner life of 1,500 FER.
+This wear reduction program was so successful that liner life could no longer be rated in terms of ESR, as it was no longer the limiting factor.
+Instead, the liner life began to be rated in terms of Fatigue Equivalent Rounds (FER), which is the mechanical fatigue life expressed in terms of the number of mechanical cycles.
+The 16"/50 (40.6 cm) Mark 7 was ultimately rated at having a liner life of 1,500 FER.

 - There are conflicting accounts about